Save money by buying cheap furniture online

 By Kelly Henderson (follow Kelly on Twitter @)

 Whenever I think of buying furniture, IKEA is the first store that pops into my head.
 It is good value, sells just about everything you can imagine and you can order online (although going to the store is very cool!).
 But there are other websites where you can buy cheap furniture from.
 Here are my favourite websites for buying cheap furniture.
+Also, you can find useful buyer’s guides on Republic Lab.

 If you’re looking for a website that specialises in good quality furniture that is cheaper than you’ll find on the high street, try one of these: